In the Services Security view Users tab, you can configure the following for a service:

 - Specify the user role membership, which specifies the roles that the user belongs to on the selected service.

-Note: For 10.4 or later NetWitness Suite Core services that utilize trusted connections, it is no longer necessary to create NetWitness Suite Core user accounts for users that log on through the web client.
-You only need to create NetWitness Suite Core user accounts for aggregation, thick client users, and REST API users.
+Note: For version 10.4 or later NetWitness Platform Core services that utilize trusted connections, it is no longer necessary to create NetWitness Platform Core user accounts for users that log on through the web client.
+You only need to create NetWitness Platform Core user accounts for aggregation, thick client users, and REST API users.

 The Users tab has a User List panel on the left.
-Selecting a username makes the User Definition panel on the right available.
+Selecting a username from the panel makes the User Definition panel on the right available.